itmplatform/extension-docs/public/zendesk/ticketing-specs.md

        +---------------------------+

 ```

-Notes:
-* I'm not sure whether [Field Mapping](https://github.com/itmplatform/extension-docs?tab=readme-ov-file#field-mapping) needs to be used somewhere

 ## Task update event changes
 To assess whether the task status has changed, we need to modify the extension interpreter so that the task's `updated` event payload includes the changes.
 To do so, we will include a `diff` property in the payload/input that will contain all properties that have changed.
 For example: